Search here...

 Unfortunately, much of the manor grounds are private, but it is possible to explore Haveskov, a garden with a small forest and beautiful views of the manor reflecting in the lake surrounding it.
 I found the perfect spot for the first snack break of the day, on a small stone staircase leading down to the lake, with a most picturesque view of the manor.

 A week later, I returned to Krenkerup Manor, rather unexpectedly actually.
-My boyfriend had come over from Berlin to visit me, and he had read about the local brewery housed at the manor, although sadly not in the main building (one can dream!).
+A friend had come over from Berlin to visit me, and he had read about the local brewery housed at the manor, although sadly not in the main building (one can dream!).
 Beer enthusiast as he is, I could tell that he really wanted to visit it.
 So we took a trip there on yet another sunny Sunday, and not only got to experience one of Lolland’s cosy breweries and taste a delicious local beer and local apple juice, we also saw the manor from a fresh and closer perspective!
 So even though it’s not possible to explore the manor itself, many beautiful views of it are to be found if you just do a bit of exploring.

 In my quest for a closer view of the manor during my hike, I ended up almost entering private ground as I followed tiny footpaths into a forest.
 I never found the view I was looking for, and like an idiot, I then tried to climb a fallen tree trunk over a deep river to get to a road on the other side of it.
 Of course, I stopped halfway, scared not for my own safety but for the safety of my camera, so I crawled slowly back again, admitting my defeat.